AES

 3. Invest in renewable energy sources: AES should focus on investing in renewable energy sources, such as solar, wind, and hydroelectric power.
 This will help reduce the company's reliance on fossil fuels and reduce its environmental impact.

-4. Invest in digital technologies: AES should invest in digital technologies such as blockchain and artificial intelligence (AI).
+4. Invest in digital technologies: AES should invest in digital technologies such as blockchain and artificial intelligence.
 This will help the company to better manage its operations, reduce costs, and improve customer service.
 By leveraging digital technologies, AES can gain a competitive advantage over its rivals.

 Weaknesses